JuliaBerry/PiGPIO.jl/docs/src/index.md

 daemon to allow control of the general purpose input outputs (GPIO).

-This package is an effective translation of the python package for the same.
+This package is effectively a translation of the python package of the same.
 Which can be found [here](http://abyz.me.uk/rpi/pigpio/python.html)

-### Features
+## Features

 * OS independent.
 Only Julia 1.0+ required.
 * Controls one or more Pi's.